Filter by Category:

 For more trigger suggestions for common writing skills, check out this digital download.

-Amanda Studer, middle school teacher at St. Raphael Catholic School (Naperville, IL), shared how she is incorporating visual triggers into her grammar lessons.
+Victoria Studer, middle school teacher at St. Raphael Catholic School (Naperville, IL), shared how she is incorporating visual triggers into her grammar lessons.
 She used a squeaky hammer to represent the subject in a sentence and a jumbo nail to represent the direct object.
 Her students loved it!
 Her next lesson plan includes teaching predicate nominatives and predicate adjectives with junky old paint-covered paintbrushes.
 What a great connection between concept and trigger!

 Whitney Hodges shared:

 As an instructional coach, I am able to go into classrooms from first to fifth grade to model writing lessons.
 Slinky sentences are one of my favorites also.
 I was in a second grade classroom last week, about four weeks after introducing that particular group to Slinky sentences.
 We were working on making final changes to the letters they were writing.
 As I was conferencing with one boy, I turned to scan the room and noticed that literally over half the class had their “Slinky hands” up and were measuring their sentences.
 I loved it!
 Using toys as a means of teaching writing is certainly powerful.
 In a different class, I was conferencing with small groups.
 Because I only had four kids at my table at one time, I used those snap-together math manipulatives to do the “Tower Test,” one block for each word in a sentence, one tower for each sentence in the paragraph.
 The kids were amazed at how many four and five word sentences they used.
 That alone encouraged shorter and longer, more detailed sentences.